guerilla7/CyberMoE/SETUP_GUIDE.md

 | ✅ | Transformers 4.36+ |
 | ✅ | Enough VRAM (≥ 4 GB for DistilBERT) |
 | ✅ | Internet at least once for model download |

 ---

+## UI Features and Theme Support

+The app now includes theme support with light and dark modes:

+- **Light Mode**: Default Streamlit appearance
+- **Dark Mode**: Optimized for low-light environments
+- **System**: Automatically follows your OS preference setting

+Theme selection is available in the "💫 Appearance" section of the sidebar.
+All visualizations, charts, and components are theme-aware.
+For more details on how the theme system works and how to customize it further, see `THEME_GUIDE.md`.

+---